Ganta-Karthik1999/Raspberry-pi/README.md

 # Raspberry-pi
-Here I am trying few of the program that i developed in Raspberry Pi
+Here I am uploading few of the program that i developed in Raspberry Pi